 - Mitts – Or you can use sponges instead.
-This is what I use.
+A Pair of these mitts is what I use.
 It’s cheap and it works great for cleaning stubborn grime without scratching.

 - Microfiber Towels – If you don’t dry off the water drops with some towels, a detailed motorcycle is never going to look as nice.
 Regardless of what cleaning products you use on your bike.

 - Rear Stand – Whenever I do my motorcycle detailing, I use a race stand to keep the bike upright and stable.
 It just makes life easier.